1. The basics of notifications

 Do not activate notifications for other users until you have reduced the false alarms (false positives) to a minimum.
 We have described what you can do for this in the chapter on fine-tuning monitoring.

 2. Preparing for email notifications

 The simplest and by far the most common method is to send a notification by email.
-There is enough space in an email to also include the graphs of any monitoring data.
+There is enough space in an email to also include the graphs of metrics as well.